Kōnan-ku, Yokohama

 Kōnan-ku (港南区) is one of the 18 wards of the city of Yokohama in Kanagawa Prefecture, Japan.
 As of 2010, the ward had an estimated population of 221,536 and a density of 11,150 persons per km2.
 The total area was 19.87 km2.
+Located in the southeastern part of Yokohama, Kōnan serves as both a regional commercial hub and a residential area for commuters working in central Yokohama and Tokyo.
+Kōnan is known for its urban development and green residential neighborhoods, and good transportation infrastructure.

 Geography

 Kōnan is located in eastern Kanagawa Prefecture, and south of the geographic center of the city of Yokohama.